-Masters of Teaching Art Programs in District of Columbia
+Masters in Teaching Art Education in District of Columbia

 Artistic media has continually evolved, and the rise of technology and the digital age has, in many ways, altered the way that modern creative types can approach visual arts.
 Art educators are responsible for preparing the new generation of visual artists to fit into the changing artistic world.

 The growing development and popularity of consumer technology may play heavily into the development of art education in the coming years.
-Computer software and even hardware may impact ways even conventional mediums such as drawing and painting are approached, as well as introduce new artistic explorations to the discussion like 3-D modeling.
+Computer software and even hardware may impact ways even conventional mediums such as drawing and painting are approached, as well as introduce new artistic explorations to the discussion, like best ways of approaching 3-D modeling.